The Web Framework

 Structured Errors JSON + fix Stack trace Stack trace Warnings

-Runtime Guardrails Loops, XSS, cleanup StrictMode Minimal Minimal
+Runtime Guardrails Loops, XSS, signal misuse StrictMode Minimal Minimal

 Reactivity Fine-grained signals VDOM diff Fine-grained signals Compiler runes